getodk/docs/briefcase-forms.rst

 Pulling from Android 2.x and earlier device
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - Ensure all filled-in forms are finalized.
-Either delete the forms which are not finalized or delete them after making a backup copy of the file:`/sdcard/odk` directory on your device and restore that later.
+Either delete the forms which are not finalized or delete them after making a backup copy of :file:`/sdcard/odk` directory on your device and restore that later.

 .. warning::
  ODK Briefcase does not discriminate between incomplete and finalized forms on the device.
 It will pull all data off of the device.
 This can cause problems during later pushes, and, especially, if you are encrypting your finalized forms.
-To keep your dataset clean, you must ensure that all forms are complete before being pulled off of the device.
+To keep your data set clean, you must ensure that all forms are complete before being pulled off of the device.

 - Connect your Android device to your computer using a USB cable and choose to mount the drive.
 - Open *ODK Briefcase*.
-- In the window which opens up select: guilabel: pull` tab.
+- In the window which opens up select :guilabel:`pull` tab.
-- Select `Mounted Android SD Card` in the: guilabel: pull data from` drop-down.
+- Select `Mounted Android SD Card` in the :guilabel:`pull data from` drop-down.
-- Click: guilabel:`Choose` and select the appropriate mounted SD card.
+- Click :guilabel:`Choose` and select the appropriate mounted SD card.
 - A list of forms will be displayed.
-Select the ones you want to pull and click on: guilabel:`pull` button at the bottom of the window.
+Select the ones you want to pull and click on :guilabel:`pull` button at the bottom of the window.
 The forms will be pulled to ODK Briefcase Storage on your local system.
 - On the Android device, open ODK Collect and delete the filled-in forms.

 .. warning::